Urbex FAQs

 Mask

-Older buildings usually contain asbestos and, in some cases, lead based paints.
-Always bring with you a mask.
-We recommend an n95 mask or a respirator.
+Older buildings usually contain asbestos and, in some cases, lead-based paints.
+We recommend an N95 mask or respirator for added protection.

 Tripod

-As mentioned above, some locations can be quite dark.
-To take long exposure camera shots to counter this, we recommend a travel tripod or a Joby Gorilla Pod / Manfrotto Pixi Mini.
+Many locations are quite dark, so to take long exposure photos, we recommend a travel tripod or a Joby Gorilla Pod / Manfrotto Pixi Mini.

 Waterproof bag